In 2011 CMS NSW & ACT became an Incorporated Company which required it to establish a Board of Directors to replace the Executive Committee.

 He grew up in Indonesia where his parents were CMS missionaries.
-He has had a long term interest in the care and support of missionaries’ children and was involved in establishing the NSW MK Network.
-David has served within CMS on General Committee, NSW Executive Committee and Federal Council.
+He has had a long-term interest in the care and support of missionary children and was involved in establishing the NSW Missionary Kids Network.
+David has served with CMS on General Committee, NSW Executive Committee and Federal Council.

 David briefly worked in Mechanical Engineering building lawnmowers and electricity power stations.
-He now thanks God for the opportunity to work full time serving in a local church.
+He now thanks God for the opportunity to serve full time in a local church.

 “Please continue your partnership with CMS in our vision for a world that knows Jesus.”

-Alastair has had a heart for mission through his involvement at SUFM Canton Beach.
-While there, it is clear that we represent the best chance of people hearing the Gospel.
-Further, witnessing our faith through both our words and actions is equally important.
+Alastair has had a heart for mission since his involvement at Scripture Union Family Mission (SUFM) in Canton Beach.
+It became clear to Alastair that Christians are able to provide the best chance of people hearing the gospel.
+Further, witnessing our faith through both our words and actions is important.

-He has experience with not for profit entities and over ten years of experience in chartered accountancy and is looking forward to be able to use his gifts in order to serve.
+Alastair has experience with not-for-profit entities and over ten years of experience in chartered accountancy.
+He enjoys being able to use his gifts in order to serve God.

 Before retirement, Ian spent 31 years teaching and researching in the discipline of Biochemistry at the University of New South Wales, with extensive experience in undergraduate and post-graduate student supervision, academic counselling, and policy planning and implementation.
 He spent the final five of those years as Associate Dean of Science.

-Since retirement, he has been a member of the NSW & ACT Branch Candidates Committee and General Committee.
+Since retirement, Ian has been a member of the NSW & ACT Branch Candidates Committee and General Committee.
 Ian and Lyn have enjoyed their regular attendance at Summer School since the early 1990s.

 Stephanie spent part of her childhood in Hong Kong where her parents were CMS missionaries.
-She has been a long-term supporter of CMS and attender of Summer School and is a member of General Committee.
+She has been a long-term supporter of CMS, a regular attender of Summer School and is a member of General Committee.

 Stephanie worked in parish ministry for a number of years and is now working in a legal role.